 Is Jaxx Wallet Safe?

-Jaxx has had several bugs in the past which have been used by hackers to steal funds.
+This being said, Jaxx has had several bugs in the past which have been used by hackers to steal funds.
 In early-2017, 400,000 US dollars worth of coins were stolen from Jaxx wallets.
-However, it’s not known whether the wallet, or user error, was to blame.
+However, it’s not known whether the wallet or user error, was to blame.
 Bugs are sometimes detected in the Jaxx software but they are usually fixed quickly by the Jaxx team.

 One feature Jaxx doesn’t have is two-factor authentication.
 This is a system where a user needs two kinds of password to access their account.
 The first is usually a standard password and the second is a code sent to the user’s mobile phone or authentication app when they sign in.
 The lack of this basic security feature will concern some users.